brianoure/reactobject/README.md

 # reactobject
-Some python scriptsfor generating quick React code
+Some python scripts for generating quick React code